RunestoneInteractive/httlads/_sources/UNGeneralDebates/glossary.rst

 **One-to-one:** is a relation in a database where one record of a table is associated with one and only one record in another table.

-``pd.concat`` is used to concatenate the small data frames together into one large data frame.

 **Primary key:** is a key that is a unique identifier for each record in a relational database.

-``Series`` is a one-dimensional data structure in pandas.
-It is a one-dimensional array that can hold any data type.

 **Text Complexity:** is the level of challenge a textual reading has based on the following criteria: its quantitative features, its qualitative features, and reader/text factors.